Lebanon:Operations of the Islamic Resistance on Monday, Marc...

 Allah Almighty is Truthful

-- And as a hostile “Israeli” force from the “Golani” Brigade tried to infiltrate into Lebanese territory from “Khirbet Zar’it”, opposite the Lebanese village of Ramyah, the Islamic Resistance fighters detonated a large explosive device against the infiltrating force on Monday, March 4, 2024 at 12:15 a.m. then targeted it with a number of artillery shells, scoring direct hits.
+- the Islamic Resistance targeted at 10:25 am Jal Allam Site with appropriate weapons, scoring direct hits.

+- the Islamic Resistance fighters carried out at 10:25 am an aerial operation with four offensive drones that hit the 'Air Defense' and Missile Headquarters at “Kela” Barracks, scoring accurate hits.

+- the Islamic Resistance fighters targeted at 11:45 am a gathering of “Israeli” troops in the “Al-Tayhat Hill” with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted with the appropriate weapons on Sunday, March 3, 2024 at 1:30 a.m. the “Zar’it” Barracks and its vicinity with artillery weapons.
+- the Islamic Resistance fighters targeted at 3:00 pm a deployment of “Israeli” troops in the vicinity of the “Al-Raheb” Site with artillery shells.

-- The Islamic Resistance fighters targeted at 3:20 p.m. the espionage equipment in the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 16:00 pm Al-Samaqa site in the occupied Lebanese Kfar Shuba hills with rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 4:10 p.m. the “Al-Summaqa” Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring a direct hit.
+- the Islamic Resistance fighters confronted at 16:00 pm an “Israeli” drone in the airspace of the border areas with occupied Palestine with appropriate weapons, forcing it to retreat and return into the occupied territories.

-- The Islamic Resistance fighters targeted at 4:15 p.m. the “Ramtha” Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 16:00 pm the enemy’s artillery bunker in “Khirbet Ma’ar” and a deployment of “Israeli” enemy soldiers in its vicinity with rockets, scoring direct hits.

-- And in response to the “Israeli” aggression against villageds and civilian homes, the most recent of which is the attacks on the Islamic Health Society’s Civil Defense Center in Odaisseh leading to the martyrdom of a number of paramedics, the Islamic Resistance fighters targeted at 9:50 p.m. the “Gesher HaZiv” settlement near “Nahariya” with a barrage of Katyusha rockets.

-- And after careful monitoring, the Islamic Resistance fighters targeted at 10:20 p.m.
-“Israeli” vehicles in action in the “Al-Baghdadi” Site with the appropriate weapons, scoring direct hits.
+- the Islamic Resistance fighters targeted at 16:10 pm a group of “Israeli” enemy soldiers installing new surveillance devices at Al-Marj site with rockets, scoring direct hits.

 Comments